-Chase & Sanborn’s Teas & Coffees, founded in 1878, was by 1892 called “Seal Brand” using the Chase family seal and Latin inscription, Ne cede malis.
+Chase & Sanborn’s Teas & Coffees, founded in 1878, was called “Seal Brand” by 1892 using the Chase family seal and Latin inscription, Ne cede malis.
 Do not yield to evil.

 After Standard Brands purchased Chase & Sanborn in 1929, keeping the Seal Brand, they renamed the coffee product, Chase & Sanborn’s Dated Coffee.

-Snafus in Early Print Advertising for Dated Coffee
+Print Advertising for Dated Coffee

-After the Standard Brand purchase, magazine and newspapers ran jazzier full page ads, although I believe their wording was a bit rocky at the beginning: No problem with the 1930 ad that just stated that Dated Coffee was “Direct from the roasting ovens… no storage stop overs…weeks fresher…” The term “weeks fresher” could pose a problem later.
-The 1931 magazine advertisements stated, “The development of rancidity in coffee is a matter of days, not months…” Even if it was “dated” and Chase & Sanborn Dated Coffee was the freshest roasted coffee in the marketplace, coffee becoming rancid after “a matter of days” would worry anyone.
-The Dated cans held one pound of coffee.
-A peak under the top cover in a 1932 ad we see the coffee was ground.
+Each “Dated” coffee–can held one pound.
+A peek under the top cover in a 1932 ad we see the coffee was ground.
 How many cups of coffee, or days, does it take to consume one pound of ground coffee?
-For drip coffee it is about 30 cups [2 adults, 2 cups/day, 1 week?], percolated coffee reaps about 100 cups.
-The company recommended drinking up to 5 cups of coffee per day–perhaps that helped to use up the can quicker before getting stale “in a matter of days.”
+For drip coffee, it was about 30 cups [2 adults, 2 cups per day, about 1 week for one pound?] but percolated coffee reaped about 100 cups.
+The company recommended drinking up to 5 cups of coffee per day–perhaps that helped to use up the coffee can quicker before getting stale “in a matter of days.”

 By 1945 Chase & Sanborn’s Coffee was “pressure packed” for freshness, and you could test for freshness if the top of the can was in the shape of a dome.
 In 1946 an ad touted that the coffee was “shade-grown” which meant slow-grown, which meant mellow-grown, which meant flavor-grown.
 By 1949 it was still “shade-grown” and added that it was from pedigreed trees.
 The ground coffee was vacuum-packed with a little key attached to open the now flat top.
 In 1949 they also offered instant coffee.
-Being interested in Chase & Sanborn’s early history, my advertising research stops here.
+Being interested solely in Chase & Sanborn’s early history, my advertising research stopped there.

 I recommend Uncommon Grounds by Mark Pendergrast [no affiliation] for Chase & Sanborn’s co.’s early history, along with other coffee companies.